 |

-One of the more recent changes in the lighting available for aquariums has been a move towards LED lighting.
+The recent change in the lighting available for aquariums towards LED lighting has brought a number of advantages.
 Although still relatively expensive,

 LED lighting offers longer life, lower wattage (and hence running costs), compact designs and more flexibility - including such innovations as user-programmable